From Zero to Ready to Contribute: Illustrated with Microsoft Edit

 07. Create a branch and discover the project

-Note: Below, the 3 letters “bcr” is my trigram, use your own.
+Side Note: Below, the 3 letters “bcr” is the trigram for my last name.
+Use your own.

 git switch -c bcr_docs/discover # creates and switches to the `bcr_docs/discover` branch

-# Then you can use git switch brr_docs/discover
+# Then we can use git switch bcr_docs/discover

-Normally we are visitors in read-only mode since we have no intention to make modifications.
+Normally we plan to behave like visitors, in read-only-ninja mode and we have no intention to make any modification.

-git checkout main # return to clean state
+git switch main # return to a clean state

 git branch -D bcr_docs/discover # delete the branch